-- Helping you to enroll on the electoral register, so you can vote in elections
+- helping you to enrol on the electoral register, so you can vote in elections

 Unaccompanied asylum-seeking young adults

-Which unaccompanied asylum-seeking children (UASC) who turn 18 can access support from the county council:
+Oxfordshire is proud to welcome and care for unaccompanied children into inclusive and caring communities.
+Unaccompanied asylum-seeking children (UASC) who turn 18 can continue to access support from the county council if they are:

-- Former unaccompanied children who are 18+ care leavers who have received a positive decision, are awaiting a decision or have put in fresh applications will be supported based on your needs assessment within the pathway planning process and supported under the former relevant finance policy.
+- former unaccompanied children, 18+ care leavers who have received a positive immigration decision, are awaiting a decision, or have submitted fresh applications.
+You will be supported based on your needs assessment within the pathway planning process and supported under the former relevant finance policy

-- Pregnant women get one Healthy Start voucher a week.
+- former unaccompanied pregnant women receive the equivalent of one Healthy Start voucher a week

-- Babies under the age of one get two vouchers a week.
+- babies under the age of one receive the equivalent of two vouchers a week

-- Children aged over one and under four get one voucher.
+- children aged over one and under four receive the equivalent of one voucher

 Former unaccompanied children and young adults who become appeal rights exhausted (ARE):

-Leisure: ARE young people are encouraged to attend leisure activities that are provided by Asylum Welcome and other free community activities.
+- leisure: ARE (Appeal rights exhausted) young people are encouraged to attend leisure activities that are provided by Asylum Welcome and other free community activities

 Support for care leavers aged 21 to 25 years of age

 Our door is open for advice and assistance up until the age of 25, even if you have not had contact with us for a while.
+You can use our duty telephone lines* to contact us.
 This assistance is different to the package you would receive under 18 or 21 years of age as you are a more independent adult.